 In October 1931 a small group of Indian teachers in the service of the Transvaal Education Department, led by the Anglican priest, Rev. B L E Sigamoney, formed the Transvaal Indian Teachers' Association (TITA).
-Membership was open to all
+Membership was open to all active or retired Indian teachers, and students in training were allowed to enrol as associate members.
+The Administration and control of the association was vested in an Executive Committee of seven members.

 The Association hoped to protect the interest of its members by making representation to the authorities concerned in matters related to their professional calling.
-The Association set out to cultivate the value of education among Indian parents in particular and the community in general and to improve the standard of education in the community.47
+The Association set out to cultivate the value of education among Indian parents in particular and the community in general and to improve the standard of education in the community.
+47

 In the early stages, very few Indian teachers showed interest in the activities of the Association, and for nearly two decades after its formation, the body was controlled and organised by not more than ten teachers who continued to hold office for a considerable period.
 At first the Transvaal Education Department seemed reluctant to grant recognition to the Association, largely due to the large number of teachers who were not members of the Association.
-However, in 1932, the Department was prepared to grant some form of recognition to representations made on behalf of Indian teachers.48 The Association continued to function without statutory recognition.49 On 1 April 1967 the Association merged with the Natal Indian Teachers' Society to form the South African Indian Teachers' Association.50
+However, in 1932, the Department was prepared to grant some form of recognition to representations made on behalf of Indian teachers.
+The Association continued to function without statutory recognition.
+On 1 April 1967 the Association merged with the Natal Indian Teachers' Society to form the South African Indian Teachers' Association.

-3.9 SOUTH AFRICAN INDIAN TEACHERS' ASSOCIATION (SAITA)
+3.9 SOUTH AFRICAN INDIAN TEACHERS'ASSOCIATION (SAITA)

 3.9.1 Take-over of Education by the State - 1966 Education for Indians in Natal prior to 1 April 1966 came under the control of the Natal Education Department.
 On 1 April 1966 Indian primary and secondary education, and also teacher training at the college level, came under the control and administration of the Education Division of the Department of Indian Affairs.
-Indian primary and secondary education in the Transvaal was taken over on 1 April 1967.51
+Indian primary and secondary education in the Transvaal was taken over on 1 April 1967.
+51